parduino/Femora/docs/technical/elements.rst

 Understanding the ElementRegistry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``ElementRegistry`` is a core component of the MeshMaker library that serves as a centralized system for creating, retrieving, tracking, and managing element objects throughout the mesh generation process.
+The ``ElementRegistry`` is a core component of the FEMORA library that serves as a centralized system for creating, retrieving, tracking, and managing element objects throughout the mesh generation process.
 Similar to the MaterialManager, it implements the Singleton pattern to ensure a single, consistent point of element management across the entire application.

-Elements defined in MeshMaker are automatically tracked, tagged, and organized by the ElementRegistry, simplifying the process of creating complex models with multiple element types.
+Elements defined in FEMORA are automatically tracked, tagged, and organized by the ElementRegistry, simplifying the process of creating complex models with multiple element types.

 Accessing the ElementRegistry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~